AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure.md

 >**Note:** If doing bicep, you don't currently have a `deployContactWebArchitecture.bicep` file so you'll get a failure.
 For Terraform you should see a plan with no changes being generated.

+#### Additional steps for Bicep
-1. For Bicep: Even though the run failed, validate login was successful
+Even though the run failed, validate login was successful

 Before moving forward, you should have a successful login in your workflow.
 If that did not work, then you need to make sure the three secrets are correct and that you ran from the main branch or with the `dev` environment credential (both should have been the case - you were likely on your main branch and you put the `dev` environment variable in if you copied the code above).

     !["No file but login was successful"](images/Part2-common/image0022-loginsuccessjustneedfilebicep.png)

 1. Add appropriate infrastructure file(s) to your repo.

-    For Bicep:

     - Create a file called `deployContactWebArchitecture.bicep` in the `iac` folder of your repo.
     - Create a file called `deployContactWebArchitecture.parameters.json` in the `iac` folder of your repo.